 - There is no selection process for this course, if you feel this course is suitable for you and have read all the information on this webpage, then please proceed to booking.

 - Participants must be over 18.

 Who is this course suitable for?

 - Actors for whom English is an additional language.

-- Those considering the study of acting in English.
+- Anyone considering studying acting in English.

 Will I get a certificate at the end of the course?

-Does the course count towards university credits?
+Does the course count towards University credits?

 There are no University Credits associated with this course.

-What is the cancellation policy?
+What is the attendance policy?